Photsawat-hub/AI-Powered-Running-Score-Tracking/README.md

 # **"Google Cloud Vision API"**

 **Why this exists**
-Sports Day results come as **photos** — scoreboards and watch/treadmill screens.
+Running results come as **photos** — scoreboards and watch/treadmill screens.
 Typing them into a sheet is slow and easy to get wrong.
 We use **Google Cloud Vision** to read the text, simple rules to pick out **time** and **distance**, and send the results to **Google Sheets** each day.
 Every number can be checked with its original photo.
 Read the main story for what we did; details and code are at the end.

 ![Running watch screen](image/running_watch.png "Watch sample")